Basic usage¶

 You cannot dynamically import tasks.
 The import() function must be called

-at the top level of the file.
+at the top level of the file (i.e. not inside a function or a class).

 // .castor/castor.php